 As described below, the site 106 includes enrollment software that implements an online registration process for allowing other entities (individuals, companies, etc.) to register as associates.
 An entity enrolling as an associate provides the merchant Web site 106 with a completed, online registration application that is processed by an enrollment software program ("SW") at the site 106.
-The enrollment software creates an entry in the associate database 160 according to the information provided by the enrolling 30 associate.
+The enrollment software creates an entry in the associate database 160 according to the information provided by the enrolling

-The associate's Web site 100 is the site of an entity that has registered with the merchant, via the online registration process, to market a subset of the merchant's goods in return for compensation (preferably a performance-based a Web server.
-HTTP includes a number of different types of 35 commission).
+The associate's Web site 100 is the site of an entity that has registered with the merchant, via the online registration process, to market a subset of the merchant's goods in return for compensation (preferably a performance-based commission).
 Typically, this site is owned and operated by an individual or business entity ("associate") that is not in the same business as that of the merchant.
 For example, in the context of the AMAZON.COM Associates Program, the associate may be an individual that is in the business of rating mystery novels.

 As described below, because the merchant handles the tasks of processing online orders, shipping products, collecting payment, and providing customer service, the associate need not be concerned with these tasks.
-Thus, the immediately, by simply enrolling as an associate and setting up a Web site.
+Thus, the associate can effectively become an online retailer immediately, by simply enrolling as an associate and setting up a Web site.